-They only work on vehicles 1996 and up.
+Most of these scanners only work on vehicles 1996 and up.
 The second problem I had, is I'm not allowed to use shop equipment on personal or friends vehicles.
-This left me without the ability to connect a scan tool and pull ABS codes from the old, but mighty Bonneville STE.
+This left me without the ability to connect any scan tools to the old, but mighty Bonneville STE.

 I went to my online auto repair manuals and looked for bulletins that referred to ABS problems for this Pontiac.
-I did find a bulletin to help me track down the problem.
-This bulletin would apply to GM's counterparts such as the Buick LeSabre, Park Ave, Olds 98, and the Olds 88 from 1995 years and older.
+Thankfully, I did find a bulletin to help me track down the problem.
+This bulletin would apply to GM's counterparts such as the Buick LeSabre, Park Ave, Oldsmobile 98, and the Olds 88 from 1995 years and newer.

 The traction control system and the anti-lock brake system work together to apply the brakes to either stop wheel lockup or tire spinning.
 So the components for the systems are shared for the most part.

 The fact that both the abs warning lamp and traction control lights where both on at the same time was a major hint for solving the problem.
 The technical service bulletin I found describes in detail that the problem is corrosion in the shared ground splice for the pressure modulator valve.

-This junction is located very close to the electronic brake traction control module or EBTCM (better picture below).
+This junction is located very close to the electronic brake traction control module or EBTCM.
+I'll post a better picture below.
 Or if you purchase an online car repair manual such as auto zones all data you will be able to find the component location from the wiring diagram section.

 The splice is labeled S129 in the factory wiring diagram and to get at it you have to remove the plastic conduit that is around the wiring harness.
 Again S129 is close to the electronic brake traction control module.